-Are you looking for scleral contact lenses in Sydney?
+Are you looking for scleral lenses in Sydney?

 When it comes to scleral lens fitting, choosing the right provider is crucial for optimal care and long-term success.
-At Westmead Eyes Optometrists Western Sydney we are trained in the fitting and prescribing of scleral contact lenses and have done so for many years, specialising in complex corneal conditions such as keratoconus, corneal grafts or transplants, corneal scars, and severe dry eyes.
+At Westmead Eyes Optometrists Western Sydney, we are dedicated to the fitting and prescribing of scleral contact lenses and have done so for many years, specialising in complex corneal conditions such as keratoconus, corneal grafts or transplants, corneal scars, and severe dry eyes.

 What are scleral lenses?

 Scleral contact lenses are large-diameter gas permeable (GP) contact lenses that rest on the white of the eye and not directly on the cornea (the clear white area).
 They are very comfortable for patients, as they vault over the entire ocular surface that has the highest amount of nerves.
 A scleral lens is actually very comfortable even the first time we put the lens on, so this is a great option for sensitive eyes or irregular corneas.
 They do not dislodge or pop out of the eye, which is a common problem with conventional corneal gas permeable lenses.

 Scleral lenses may offer clarity and comfort for patients who have been previously told they were not good candidates for contacts or who have been unsuccessful with other types of contact lenses.
 For many of our patients, a scleral lens is life changing, and when the need is there, a scleral lens can often solve problems that are unsolvable through any other means.

 Our scleral lens patients fall into a number of categories: